Pleiger PPC is a PC-based control system for operation, monitoring and automation in ship operations

 - Coordinated system components – continuously compatible interfaces

-- Continuity of all systems – from the actuator/sensor through to the control system a homogeneous solution
+- Continuity of all systems – from the actuator/sensor to the control system

 - Clear interfaces to external systems – standard protocols and detailed documentation guarantee secure function

-- High performance functions – extending from the individual valve control, through to the overall automation
+- High performance functions – from the individual valve control to the overall automation